Python-Markdown/markdown/docs/contributing.md

 [Python-Markdown/markdown] project for pull requests.
 All pull requests should be implemented in a new branch with a unique name.
-Remember that if you have an outstanding pull request, pushing new commits to the related branch of your GitHub repo will also automatically update the pull request.
+Remember that if you have an outstanding pull request, pushing new commits to the related branch of your GitHub repository will also automatically update the pull request.
 If may help to review GitHub's documentation on [Using Pull Requests].

 If you are providing a fix for a previously reported issue, you must reference the issue in your commit message.
 Be sure to prefix the reference with one of GitHub's [action words] which will automatically close the issue when the pull request is merged.
 For example, `fixes #42` and `closes #42` would be acceptable, whereas `ref #42` would not.
-Of course, if merging a pull request should not cause an an issue to be closed, then the action word should not be included when referencing that issue.
+Of course, if merging a pull request should not cause an issue to be closed, then the action word should not be included when referencing that issue.

 Before being accepted, each pull request must include the applicable code, new